slavi010/AnaDoom/README.md

 ### Fifth step: Display
 Now that we have the data, we need to display it.

-I already explained how the grid id made and its use of Conditional formatting.
+I already explained how the grid was made and its use of Conditional formatting.
 But did I mention the number of Conditional formatting rules?
 Yes, there are 255 rules.
 My browser is lagging when I try to edit the rules.

 I never add all the colors by hand.